 There are many websites offering free material to those wishing to help children learn maths.
 You can find these if, for example, you search ‘maths resources key stage 1 free’.
+Another useful search term is ‘primary maths video [subject]’.
+For example at the time of writing, ‘primary maths video place value’ brought up the enthusiastic Maths Antics video – there seems to be a video for almost any subject!

-Some websites are orientated towards teachers, and some towards parents/guardians, but much of the material is useful for anyone – including Number Sense’s in-school volunteers.
-As these sites are not run by Number Sense we offer them on an information basis only – please use normal care in accessing the sites and in evaluating the material.
+Some websites are orientated towards teachers, and some towards parents and guardians, but much of the material is useful for anyone – including Number Sense’s in-school volunteers.
+As these sites are not run by Number Sense we offer them on an information basis only – please use normal care in accessing sites and in evaluating the material.

-Entitled ‘How children learn mathematics – A guide for parents and teachers’.
+How Children Learn Mathematics is a guide for parents and teachers.
 This is the text of a book by an experienced maths teacher and educator of maths teachers.
-Written in 1984, it will not reflect the latest knowledge or current terminology.
+Written in 1984, it does not reflect the latest knowledge or current terminology.
 However, it is a very accessible text for the non-specialist and will repay your dipping in.

-A surprisingly readable document from the Department for Education which specifies what children have to learn in each year of the National Curriculum for maths.
+Mathematics programmes of study: key stages 1 and 2 is a surprisingly readable document from the Department for Education which specifies what children have to learn in each year of the National Curriculum for maths.
 Helpful for understanding what a child ought to know or is trying to learn!

 We would welcome your comments on these sites or your recommendations for other sites we could link to on this page – please contact us.